>100 subscribers

 This is an invitation to help build what comes next.

-You’ve been giving away the two things only you can create: your work and your focus.
+You’ve been giving away the two things only you can produce: your work (creativity) and your focus (attention).

 The platforms have been cashing the checks.

-But it’s a machine built to take what you make and sell it to someone else.
+This isn’t a glitch.
+It’s the business model—built to take what you make and sell it to someone else.

 The question isn’t whether this will change.